mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Ok, I have to get all formal again, now."

-He took the lantern in his hand and reassumed his regal pose.
+He took the lantern in his hand and assumed his regal pose.
 It made me nervous even though it seemed silly.

 "Liffa Um Heiko, I have gathered as many facts as I could and have reached a conclusion.
 I find you innocent of corruption of consciousness under the codex of Palinan and absolve you of all accusations of such claim."